MrKnUser/Commerce-Demo-Kit/README.md

 You can find a [list of test cards](http://tech.dibspayment.com/toolbox/test_information_cards) on the DIBS web site.
 Use these to test the checkout process.

 ### Postnord
 For the Norwegian market, you can select a pickup location for the order.
 This is based on the shipping address.
 The availble pick up locations are retrieved by calling a public Postnord web service.
-In order to use this, you should have your

 [Register for Web Service Access](http://www.postnordlogistics.no/en/e-services/widgets-and-web-services/Pages/Register-as-webservice-widget-consumer.aspx) on the Postnord web site.